Goodbye You Big Yellow Spirit in the Sky

 – Norman Greenbaum, Spirit in the Sky (1969)

-So do I feel a little nostalgic and sad when I heard that Spirit finally shut down yesterday?
-Yes, of course yes.
-After two rounds of bankruptcy in two years, and a failed attempt at a merger with JetBlue.
-After jet fuel costs spiked on the back of the Iran war and a last-ditch government bailout collapsed, the airline announced it was winding down all operations.
-Thirty-four years it had been in operations.
-I learned that from the half a dozen videos I watched people post of tearful flight attendants and pilots making similar announcements to passengers.
+After two rounds of bankruptcy in two years, and a failed attempted merger with JetBlue, I knew they were in trouble.
+After jet fuel costs spiked on the back of the Iran war, and a last-ditch government bailout collapsed, it wasn’t a surprise when the airline announced it was winding down all operations.
+Thirty-four years it had been in operation.
+I found that out from the half dozen videos I watched people posting on social media that was full of tearful Spirit flight attendants and pilots making reflective announcements to passengers.
 And honestly, I missed that – the flight attendants were genuinely the most fun part of the Spirit Airlines experience.
-Their self-deprecating humour, the straight talk as they would remind you that you are not flying Delta so not to expect hot beverages or a face towel, and then them going down the aisles pushing credit card applications.
+Their self-deprecating humor, the straight talk as they reminded you that you were indeed not flying Delta so not to expect hot beverages or a face towel, and then them going down the aisles pushing credit card applications, were all part of the core Spirit experience.

 This matters because of what the economics literature has documented clearly about what happens when a low-cost carrier enters a route.
 The most well-known (and the earliest) version is the Southwest Effect where fares drop sharply and capacity increases when Southwest enters into the market (a specific route between airports or cities).
-This effect was identified and measure on other low-cost carries like Jetblue and Spirit too.
+This effect was identified and measure on other low-cost carriers like Jetblue and Spirit too.
 So more seats on offer, more people flying and cheaper fares all around.
 Yes that would mean less profits for the legacy carries (Delta, American and United) but it was a win for consumers.

 To explain this further in the form of an example – you don’t have to fly Spirit to benefit from Spirit being there.
 The $55 Spirit fare is what keeps the $109 Delta basic economy fare from becoming $149.
 That’s how competition works on a given route.
 Remove that competitive pressure, and there is no reason for Delta to sell those seats at $109 any longer.
 The floor rises.

 And this isn’t simple speculation from a frequent traveler – I’ve seen this dynamic up close in my own research, what the effects of a sudden decrease in supply can do to ticket prices.
 When the FAA grounded the Boeing 737 MAX in 2019 after the two crashes, American, Southwest, and United – the three carriers that had deployed MAX aircraft – suddenly had fewer planes than planned.
 On the routes those planes had flown, fares jumped up to 7 percent.
-But it wasn’t just these routes that were affect, the more interesting finding was the spillover on other routes.
+But it wasn’t just these routes that were affected, the more interesting finding was the spillover on other routes.
 Ticket prices rose on other routes too, routes where the MAX had never operated but where the affected carriers still flew.
 And the carriers that weren’t affected at all – Delta and JetBlue – they raised their fares the most.
 When capacity tightens and competition decreases, prices go up and consumers are worse off.

 This is not an argument for easier merger approval.
 In fact, I strongly believe we do too little to stop more mergers from happening.
 But it is an argument for economists and courts to consider the financial fragility of smaller firms when considering such cases.

-I am not writing a eulogy for Spirit Airlines becaues I will miss the experience.
+I am not writing a eulogy for Spirit Airlines because I will miss the experience.
 There is a reason I have not flown Spirit since grad school.
 But I am writing something close to a eulogy for what Spirit did – for the function it served, imperfectly, sometimes maddeningly, but consistently for three decades in helping lower prices and air fares for everyone where they operated.

 The people who flew Spirit weren’t flying it because they loved Spirit.
 They flew it because $49 to Cleveland was $49 to Cleveland.
 For a grad student trying to make a friend’s wedding while balancing budgets, or a family piecing together a first vacation, or a college student flying home for the weekend, that low price was the difference between going and not going.